 There are three components to the FrontLine National examination: a video-based human relations test, a reading ability test, and a written language ability test.
 Testing takes approximately 2 1/2 hours.
 Upon receipt of test scores from NTN, the City and County of San Francisco will notify candidates of their pass/fail status on this test component.

 Please note that the NTN website provides a description of the test components and directions for scheduling a test for the San Francisco Police Department.
-The orientation video posted on the City’s job announcement page contains more information about the test, along with scenarios so you can get a feel for what the test will be like.
-The NTN website also offers a practice test for purchase with sample items.
+The website offers a practice test for purchase with sample items.

-Candidates that attain passing scores on the FrontLine National examination will go on to Step 3 and be notified to take a Physical Ability Test (PAT), a pass/fail examination.
+Candidates that attain passing scores on the FrontLine National examination will be notified to take a Physical Ability Test (PAT), a pass/fail examination.
 Candidates’ PAT test dates will be determined based on their FrontLine National test dates.
 Through a series of physical exercises, the PAT will assess physical abilities needed to perform essential police officer tasks and successfully complete academy training.
 These physical abilities include: muscular strength, muscular endurance, aerobic capacity, equilibrium, and abilities involving all-out effort.
 The PAT will assess a combination of these abilities.